-Mr. Aramanda serves as President and Chief Executive Officer of The Clearing House, a 166-year old enterprise that operates as the largest private-sector payment system in the United States, clearing and settling approximately $2 trillion in bank-to-bank payments each day.
-The Clearing House is owned by 24 of the largest commercial banks in the U.S., whose CEOs comprise the organization’s Board of Directors.
-In this capacity he also oversees The Clearing House Association -- the nation’s first banking trade association.
-The Association engages with U.S. and global regulators and policymakers on behalf of The Clearing House’s member banks, advocating for safe, sound and effective payments regulatory policy.
+David Watson is the President and CEO of The Clearing House, which clears and settles approximately $2 trillion in bank-to-bank payments each day.
+The Clearing House is owned by 22 of the largest commercial banks in the U.S., whose CEOs comprise the organization’s Supervisory Board of Directors.
+Mr. Watson additionally oversees The Clearing House Association, the nation’s first banking trade association, which today advocates for policies that help to provide for a safe, sound, and efficient U.S. payments system.

 Executive Vice President and Chief Information Officer